t12t/t12t.github.io/README.md

 ## Deployment

-The site will be deployed whenever something is merged to the master branch.
+The site will be deployed whenever something is merged to the main branch.
 We are hosting our site on Github and we are using Github actions for our deploys.

 ## Test